jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 * **Maven Configuration Problem: Endorsed directory QUICKSTART_HOME/some-path/target/endorsed' is missing.
 You may need to a perform a Maven command line build in order to create it.**

     This error occurs if endorsed directories are defined in the `maven-compiler-plugin` configuration of the quickstart POM file.
 To resolve the error, right-click on error in the JBoss Developer Studio `Problems` window and choose `Quick Fix`.
 This opens a window with the fix `Run 'mvn process-sources' to execute dependency:copy` selected.
 Click `Finish` to resolve the error.
 For more information, see [JBoss Maven Integration](http://docs.jboss.org/tools/whatsnew/maven/maven-news-3.3.0.CR1.html).

 * **XML Problem: Referenced file contains errors (jar:file:PATH-TO-jbdevstudio/studio/plugins/org.jboss.tools.as.catalog_3.0.0.Final-v20141016-1911-B95.jar!/schema/xsd/jboss-ejb3-2_0.xsd).
 For more information, right click on the message in the Problems View and select "Show Details..."**

     This is a known issue.
 See https://issues.jboss.org/browse/JBIDE-18316

+ * **Knowledge Base Builder Problem: JBoss Tools Knowledge Base problem: Nature is not installed on required Java project jboss-ejb-throws-exception-ejb-api.
+Use Quick Fix to include artifacts declared in that project into Content Assistant and Validation.**

+     Quickstarts that require Knowledge Base capabilities to be enabled on the project display this warning.
+To resolve it, right-click on the warning message in the in the JBoss Developer Studio `Problems` window and choose `Quick Fix`.
+This opens a window with the fix `Enable Knowledge Base capabilities on project <project-name>` selected.
+Make sure all projects are selected and click `Finish` to resolve the warning.